 In a second meeting with each of the participants, we collected the documents and we analyzed the participants' feedback.
-The participants' feedback is summarized in Fig. 11.
-In this figure we use the following notations that correspond to the possible choices that could be made by a participant for a particular service interface: NO-SPLITthe participant suggested that the interface should not be decomposed; NONE-none of the provided decompositions was selected by the participant; Msg-the participant selected the message-level decomposition; Conv-the participant selected the conversation-level decomposition; Dom-the participant selected the domain-level decomposition.
-Fig. 11a, gives for each service the percentage of the participants that made a particular choice.
-Fig. 11b gives for each participant the percentage of the services for which he/she made a particular choice.
+The participants' feedback is summarized in Figure 11.
+In this figure we use the following notations that correspond to the possible choices that could be made by a participant for a particular service interface: NO-SPLIT - the participant suggested that the interface should not be decomposed; NONE - none of the provided decompositions was selected by the participant; Msg - the participant selected the message-level decomposition; Conv - the participant selected the conversation-level decomposition; Dom - the participant selected the domain-level decomposition.
+Figure 11(a), gives for each service the percentage of the participants that made a particular choice.
+Finally, Figure 11(b) gives for each participant the percentage of the services for which he/she made a particular choice.

-RQ1.
-Concerning the first question, the participants suggested to decompose most of the examined interfaces.
-The only exceptions are Y3, Y6, Y7 and Y11 (Fig. 11a).
+RQ1: Concerning the first question, the participants suggested to decompose most of the examined interfaces.
+The only exceptions are Y3, Y6, Y7 and Y11 (Figure 11(a)).
 For Y3, Y7 and Y11, one of the participants suggested to leave the interface as is, while the others were in favor of decomposing the interface.
 For Y6, two of the participants suggested to leave the interface as is.
 For most of the service interfaces, the participants selected decompositions that were among the ones that we provided.
-In the Amazon services, we have four cases (A3, A6, A7, A11 in Fig. 11a), for which one of the participants was not satisfied by any of the provided decompositions.
+In the Amazon services, we have 4 cases (A3, A6, A7, A11 in Figure 11(a)), for which one of the participants was not satisfied by any of the provided decompositions.
 For A6 and A7, the participants proposed their own decompositions.
-Specifically, the proposed decomposition for A6 was: "three interfaces to manage fulfilment, items and shipments."
-For A7 the suggestion was: "three interfaces for objects, buckets, access policies."
-In the Yahoo services, we have the case of Y1 (Fig. 11a), for which two of the participants were not satisfied by any of the provided decompositions.
+Specifically, the proposed decomposition for A6 was: "3 interfaces to manage fulfilment, items and shipments".
+For A7 the suggestion was: "3 interfaces for objects, buckets, access policies".
+In the Yahoo services, we have the case of Y1 (Figure 11(a)), for which two of the participants were not satisfied by any of the provided decompositions.
 The participants pointed out that the proposed decompositions do not separate clearly the underlying concepts (keywords, bids, adGroups, optimization guidelines).
-Moreover, in the Yahoo services we have the case of Y5 (Fig. 11a), for which one of the participants proposed his own decomposition: "three sets of operations one for the standard accounts, one for the mobile accounts and one for the credit cards."
+Moreover, in the Yahoo services we have the case of Y5 (Figure 11(a)), for which one of the participants proposed his own decomposition: "three sets of operations one for the standard accounts, one for the mobile accounts and one for the credit cards".

-RQ2.
-Regarding the second question, the domain-level cohesion metric worked very well for the participants.
-Specifically, in 63 percent of the services, more than 80 percent of the participants selected the domain-level decomposition (Fig. 11a).
-Concerning each one of the participants, the percentage of the services for which the domain-level decomposition was selected ranges from 36 to 100 percent (Fig. 11b).
-On the other hand, the percentage of the services for which the message-level decomposition was selected ranges from 0 to 36 percent (Fig. 11b).
-Finally, the percentage of the services for which the conversation-level decomposition was selected ranges from 0 to 9 percent (Fig. 11b).
+RQ2: Regarding the second question, the domainlevel cohesion metric worked very well for the participants.
+Specifically, in 63% of the services, more than 80% of the participants selected the domainlevel decomposition (Figure 11(a)).
+Concerning each one of the participants, the percentage of the services for which the domain-level decomposition was selected ranges from 36% to 100% (Figure 11(b)).
+On the other hand, the percentage of the services for which the message-level decomposition was selected ranges from 0% to 36% (Figure 11(b)).
+Finally, the percentage of the services for which the conversationlevel decomposition was selected ranges from 0% to 9% (Figure 11(b)).